sachin-sandhu/pub/README-Windows.md

 ## Features

-### 🚀 Auto-Installation
+### 🚀 Self-Contained Operation
-- Automatically detects and uses available package managers (Chocolatey, Scoop, Winget)
-- Installs missing dependencies (`yq`, `jq`) without user intervention
-- Smart fallback between package managers

-### 🔄 Temporary Installation (Default)
-- Dependencies are automatically removed after script completion
+- **No external dependencies** required - completely self-contained
+- **Native PowerShell YAML parsing** implementation
+- **Built-in JSON processing** with PowerShell cmdlets
-- Perfect for CI/CD environments and automated workflows
+- Perfect for air-gapped environments and secure networks
-- Keeps your system clean and minimal

-### 🛠️ Permanent Installation
+### � Zero Installation Required
-- Use `--permanent-install` flag to keep dependencies installed
-- Useful for development environments where tools are used regularly
+- Works out-of-the-box on any Windows system with PowerShell 5.0+
+- No package managers needed (Chocolatey, Scoop, Winget)
+- No additional tools to install or manage

 ### 📦 Multi-Ecosystem Support
 Supports all major package ecosystems: